DragonFish55/sprintproject/test-cases/sprint 3 test cases/manual_tests/page_max_250.md

 Pass

 # Comments:
-Username or password invalid and error message is properly displayed
+Testing 3 or more categories shows maximum 250 articles displayed